 8. We probably have gaps in our diets

-In that vein, our diets significantly impact how tired we feel.
+In that same vein, our diets significantly impact how tired we feel.
 99% of the moms I work with feed their families incredibly well while not prioritizing their nutrition.

-Get back on your priority list, and eat the delicious, colorful, nourishing food that you’re serving to your family.
+Get back on your priority list, and eat the delicious, colorful, nourishing food you’re serving to your family.
 It will make you feel better.

 9. We’re carrying a heavier mental load than ever before